parkeraddison/dvorak-viz/README.md

 ### TODO

--   draw finger movement paths on the keyboards, and/or heatmaps
+-   Support heatmaps for text that's too long to play the typing animation
--   modify distance calculation:
+-   Modify distance calculation
-    -   After typing a key, the finger should return back to the home positions after a letter or two passes without them being called.
+    -   After typing a key, the finger should return back to the home positions after a letter or two passes without being pressed
-    -   This can wait
+    -   Worried about how to factor this in to the distance chart...